sahilsaxena21/Micorosoft_case_competition/README.md

 * **Azure Container Registry** is used to package the scoring script as a container image which is used to serve the model in production.
 * **Azure Kubernetes Service** is used to deploy the trained models to web or app services.

 For demonstration purposes, our app uses a synthetic dataset adapted from the Criteo dataset.
 A sample of the dataset is as provided below.
-The dataset contains a record of historic customer purchases through the Best Buy mobile app, which is thought to be readily available in Best Buy's database.
+The dataset contains a record of historic customer purchases through the Best Buy mobile app, which is thought to be readily available in the organization's database.
 We then build a classification model to predict the **product category** that a customer shows the highest affinity towards.

 | Customer ID | Customer Name  | Product Category  | Purchase Value  |
 | ---   | :-: | :-: | :-:  |